 It may be possible to remove convictions for Illinois traffic tickets from your driving record.
 By filing a “Motion to Vacate,” our attorneys are able to bring your ticket back into court and argue for a more favorable outcome (i.e. court supervision or dismissal).
-Under Illinois law, only criminal charges may be eligible for expungement, not traffic tickets.
-As a result, the only way to clear a traffic ticket conviction from your driving record, is to bring the case back in front of a judge.
+Generally, the process to remove a speeding or traffic ticket from your record looks like this.